mvolkmann/blog/src/htmx.md

 The following HTML demonstrates showing an indicator and disabling the "Add" button while waiting for a new todo to be added.

-Note how the spinner image has the CSS class `htmx-indicator`.
+The spinner image must be given the CSS class `htmx-indicator`, which hides the spinner by setting `opacity` to `0`.
+When the CSS class `htmx-request` is also applied, the spinner is shown by setting `opacity` to `1`.

 ```html
 <form